Lamborghini Urus: modern-day Rambo Lambo is finally here

 Car Tech

-Lamborghini on Monday unveiled its first SUV since the famous “Rambo Lambo” of the 1980s, the LM002.
+Lamborghini on Monday unveiled its first SUV since the famous LM002 “Rambo Lambo” of the 1980s.

 The modern SUV is the long-awaited Urus, a vehicle first hinted at by a concept of the same name unveiled at the 2012 Beijing auto show.